 Benzodiazepines are also known as benzos, sleeping tablets, downers, or sleeping pills.

-Benzodiazepines are medications that may be prescribed for problems such as anxiety or insomnia.
+Benzodiazepines are medications that may be prescribed for problems such insomnia (being unable to sleep) or anxiety.
 They are usually prescribed in a tablet or capsule form and the most common is diazepam (Valium).
 Others include alprazolam (Xanax), and oxazepam (Serepax).
-If used as prescribed, benzodiazepines can be effective medications.
+If used as prescribed by doctors, benzodiazepines can work well.
 However, there are risks, particularly if they’re not used properly, or are used regularly (e.g. daily) for more than a few weeks.

 Obtaining benzodiazepines without a prescription from a doctor is illegal.

 What are the effects?

 Once swallowed, benzodiazepines usually take about half an hour to start taking effect.
 The length of time the effects last for varies.